Skip to main content

 • Check auto-refresh is enabled - Look for "Auto refresh" toggle in top-right, ensure it's ON and set to 10 seconds

-• Check CloudWatch Logs - Open Logs for ProcessSensorData Lambda to see if it's receiving and processing sensor messages
+• Check CloudWatch Logs - Open Logs for the processor Lambda function to see if it's receiving and processing sensor messages

 Numbers don't match expected patterns